 The CITRIS Visual Thinking Laboratory (VTL) in collaboration with the Engineering Student Startup center combines human imagination & computer processing with technology and wearable hardware.
 Students and researchers utilize Virtual Reality (VR) & Augmented Reality (AR) equipment with high speed computer processing stations to explore, investigate, and solve challenges in education, medicine, game design and AI development.

-The institude will research biological data and processes, addressing issues of molecular breeding to optimize traits for yield, crop quality, and pest/disease resistance; agricultural production, food processing and distribution, and nutrition.
+The institute will research biological data and processes, addressing issues of molecular breeding to optimize traits for yield, crop quality, and pest/disease resistance; agricultural production, food processing, and distribution, and nutrition.
 Major emphasis is placed on inclusive education and minority outreach opportunities.

 CITRIS is proud to be a multi-campus initiative and to sponsor dedicated projects focused in innovation at UC Berkeley, UC Davis, UC Davis and UC Merced.
 Check below for a short description of the different spaces available for researchers and students interested in creating social impact using technology.